nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-05-inheritance.md

 ### Code Design

-* Use object inheritance with a object of world item and derived objects for plant and animal world items
+* Use object inheritance with a parent object named world item and inherited objects for plant and animal world items
 * Create a world item prototyped object
 	* Add the following methods
-		* act() - will be overridden in the derived objects
+		* act() - will be overridden in the inherited objects
 	* This object should contain any of the general data for all world item type objects i.e. location data
-	* This object should have any general methods that might be used by derived objects
+	* This object should have any general methods that might be used by inherited objects
-* Create a plant world item prototyped object that derives from world item
+* Create a plant world item prototyped object that inherits from world item
 	* Override the act method
-* Create an animal world item prototyped object that derives from world item
+* Create an animal world item prototyped object that inherits from world item
 	* Override the act method
 * Change the world item factory to build the correct type of world item object for plants and animals

 ### Notes

-* How to derive from an object
+* How to inherit from an object
-	* Invoke the parent objects constructor in the constructor function DerivedObject(data) {
+	* Invoke the parent object's constructor in the inherited object's constructor function InheritedObject(data) {
 				ParentObject.call(data);
 			}

-	* Set the derived object's prototype to a copy of the parent's prototype DerivedObject.prototype = Object.create(ParentObject.prototype);
+	* Set the inherited object's prototype to a copy of the parent's prototype InheritedObject.prototype = Object.create(ParentObject.prototype);

 ### References